 Client Mode can be turned on at any time by double tapping on the screen with two fingers.
 This makes it convenient to quickly turn on security to allow a subject to resume an interrupted test.

 In landscape orientation the Subjects/Scales/Results column is always covered by a security panel.
 The panel slides away when the password in entered, or on Touch ID equipped devices when the in app access to Touch ID is enabled in the Settings.
 Mental Health Scales is not yet capable of using Face ID for the same purpose on Face Id equipped iPad Pro models.

 Data security is a prime consideration.
 Data in the app is secured by Apple's hardware-level encryption on passcode-protected devices.
 An in-app password, which is backed up by a security question selected from a choice of three provides two additional security modes.
-Version 2.2 adds the ability to use Touch ID as an alternate to the password on Touch ID equipped devices (iPad Mini 3, iPad Air 2 and later).
+Version 2.2 added the ability to use Touch ID as an alternate to the password on Touch ID equipped devices (iPad Mini 3, iPad Air 2 and later).
 Mental Health Scales is not yet capable of using Face ID for the same purpose on Face ID equipped iPad Pros.

 Secure Mode prevents unauthorized launch of the app.
 Client mode allows the test subject to use the device for a self reporting scale without being able to access the data of others.